European Roulette: Odds, Strategy & What Sets It Apart

 What happens when zero lands?

-What are announced bets in European Roulette?
+What are announced bets?